NHS-digital-website/indicators-hippo-migrator/README.md

 ### Exporting via XML Export

-At the moment of writing (2018-01-29) data that needs exporting from local system is Taxonomy and Clinical Indicators.
+At the moment of writing (2018-02-09) data that needs exporting from local system is Taxonomy, Clinical Indicators and National Indicator Library.
 Given that only a single node can be selected in the Console, these need to be exported as two, separate ZIP files:
 * Taxonomy: `/content/taxonomies/publication_taxonomy`
 * Clinical Indicators: `/content/documents/corporate-website/publication-system/clinical-indicators`
+* National Indicator Library: `/content/documents/corporate-website/national-indicator-library`

 ### Removing existing, conflicting data prior to import
 The import process has NOT been designed to cope with conflicts where documents or folders exist in the target system with JCR paths matching those of newly imported items.
 Should the import be attempted where such path conflicts occur, the behaviour and the end result is undefined.

-Given that the import is planned to be a one-off activity, executed shortly before go-live in a 'blank' system with no pre-existing data, it's not expected that such conflicts would occur in production.
-Having said that, in case of a test system, it's expected that the import would take place several times.
-In such a scenario it's best to remove conflicting, pre-existing data from the system prior to re-importing it (note that there is no need to remove data that does not conflict with the imported one).
+Where such conflicting content exists in the target system it's best to remove it, prior to re-importing it (note that there is no need to remove data that does not conflict with the imported one).

-At the moment of writing (2018-01-29) such conflicting data is Taxonomy and Clinical Indicators.
-In order to remove them prior to re-importing:
-1. Take offline (un-publish) and then delete Taxonomy in CMS,
+To remove Taxonomy, take offline (un-publish) and then delete Taxonomy in CMS.

+To remove Clinical Indicators or National Indicator Library content:
-1. Take offline entire content of folder `Corporate Website > Publication System > Clinical Indicators` in CMS,
+1. take offline entire content of their respective folders in CMS,
-1. Delete node `/content/documents/corporate-website/publication-system/clinical-indicators` in Console.
+1. delete their top-most nodes in Console.

 Note that if the size of the data 'covered' by the node deleted in the last step, Console starts misbehaving in that, for a while, certain nodes can stop expanding or collapsing.
 After some time (10-20min) Console should